 Mining stocks analysis

-Last month, the market’s unrest had a significant effect on precious metals and miners, leading to increases in prices.
-However, the US dollar has strengthened recently, which had a negative impact on precious metals and mining stocks.
-The settling of the market unrest could have also caused a withdrawal of haven bids.
+The four precious metals have revived compared to their previous losses over the past five trading days.
+However, the revival of the US dollar has had a negative impact on precious metals and mining stocks during the past few weeks.
+The settling of the market’s unrest could have also caused a withdrawal of haven bids.

 In this part of the series, we’ll look at miners’ RSI (relative strength index) scores and implied volatilities.
-The miners we’ve selected for our analysis are Wheaton Precious Metals (SLW), Cia De Minas Buenaventura (BVN), and Iamgold (IAG).
-In the last 30 days, these four miners have risen, except for BVN, which had a marginal fall of 0.38%.
-SLW, KGC, and IAG have risen 3%, 1.3%, and 9.6%, respectively.
+The miners we’ve selected for our analysis are Agnico Eagle Mines (AEM), Yamana Gold (AUY), Buenaventura (BVN), and IAMGOLD (IAG).
+In the last 30 days, these four miners have risen, except for BVN, which saw a marginal fall of 2%.
+AEM, AUY, and IAG have risen 1.2%, 5%, and 19.5%, respectively.

 Implied volatility measures price fluctuations in an asset based on variations in the price of its call option.
-SLW, BVN, KGC, and IAG have implied volatilities of 30.8%, 28.5%, 34.8%, and 41.3%, respectively.
+AEM, AUY, BVN, and IAG have implied volatilities of 23.5%, 41.2%, 28.6%, and 36.2%, respectively.

 A stock’s RSI score indicates whether it’s overbought or underbought.
-An RSI over 70 suggests that a stock could be overbought and that its price could fall.
-A score below 30 indicates that a stock could be oversold and that its price could rise.
-SLW, BVN, KGC, and IAG have RSI scores of 50, 29.4, 71.1, and 52.6, respectively.
+An RSI of over 70 suggests that a stock could be overbought and that its price could fall.
+A score of below 30 indicates that a stock could be oversold and that its price could rise.
+AEM, AUY, BVN, and IAG have RSI scores of 43.1, 48.7, 28.9, and 71.7, respectively.